 This event is triggered once an account password has been changed in the local user database.

-This event is triggered if a test case step gets marked as failed or error during execution.
+This event is triggered after completion of a test case execution if a test case step was marked as failed or erroneous during execution.

 The available notification targets are:

 The assigned user account for a job assignment or the currently created/changed user account.

 The user responsible for triggering the notification event, e.g. by assigning a job.

 Using thebutton the user may assign a notification scheme to a set of projects, thus overriding the default notification scheme.